hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 If you get an error about the memory space (either from then sender or the receiver), then you will need to create a swap space on both ends.
 Because it is easier, and there is no penalty to do it that way, we will create a swap file, instead of a swap partition.

-To create a swap file of 1GB on RT-1080 (local, directly on the main partition) (for 512MB, replace the 1024 with 512), enter the following commands at the ssh terminal connected to the router (wait for each command to complete; the first one could take a few minutes):
+> To create a swap file of 1GB on RT-1080 (local, directly on the main partition) (for 512MB, replace the 1024 with 512), enter the following commands at the ssh terminal connected to the router (wait for each command to complete; the first one could take a few minutes):
-* dd if=/dev/zero of=/mnt/RT-1080/myswapfile bs=1M count=1024
+> * dd if=/dev/zero of=/mnt/RT-1080/myswapfile bs=1M count=1024
-* chmod 600 /mnt/RT-1080/myswapfile
+> * chmod 600 /mnt/RT-1080/myswapfile
-* mkswap /mnt/RT-1080/myswapfile
+> * mkswap /mnt/RT-1080/myswapfile
-* swapon /mnt/RT-1080/myswapfile
+> * swapon /mnt/RT-1080/myswapfile
-* free
+> * free
+> Output of the free command:
-**              total         used         free       shared      buffers ** Mem:        255776        85644       170132            0          768
+> **                 total         used         free       shared      buffers

+> **    Mem:        255776          85644         170132            0          768

-** -/+ buffers:              84876       170900
+> **    -/+ buffers:                84876         170900

-** Swap:      1048572            0      1048572
+> **     Swap:      1048572              0        1048572

+If the swap line shows anything except "0" under Total, then the swap is ok.

-Repeat the procedure on RT-8075 (the remote), and then test again the rsync commands.
+If everything is ok, then Repeat the procedure on RT-8075 (the remote), and then test again the rsync commands.